kasparasman/anthropos-web_on_domas_repo/architecture/avatarGen/Prompts.md

 2. Apply every STYLE LOCK (including crest); do not add/remove elements.
 3. Keep 1 : 1 aspect; nothing below upper chest.
 4. Deliver PNG + metadata JSON.
+5. **Facial skin color must remain within the range of natural human skin tones as seen in the user's selfie, with only lighting effects from the scene allowed to influence color.
+Do not stylize or replace the base skin color with non-human hues.**

 TASK
 "Transform USER_SELFIE_B64 into the Creator-archetype futurist passport portrait according to STYLE_REFERENCE_B64 and the rules above."